superhero-com/superhero/docs/tutorials/hackathon/07-deploy-devnet-and-testnet.md

-# 07 — Deploy: devnet and testnet
+# Deploy: Devnet and Testnet

 Run your tests and deployments against a local devnet or the public testnet.